isabelcabezasm/designpatterns/factory/README.md

 # Factory Patterns

-Here we would like to describe different approaches about using a Factory in your code.
+Here we would like to describe different approaches about using a Factory in our code.
 We can identify 3 different patterns, described in details below: the *Simple Factory*, the *Factory Method* and the *Abstract Factory*.

 # Simple Factory